qkdkralsgh/TETrack/README.md

 bash tracking/train_tetrack_vit.sh
 ```

-## Test and evaluate MixFormer on benchmarks
+## Test and evaluate TETrack on benchmarks

 - LaSOT/GOT10k-test/TrackingNet.
 More details of
 test settings can be found at ```tracking/test_tetrack_vit.sh```